Tobermory distillery

-Tobermory distillery is a Scotch whisky distillery situated on the Hebridean island of Mull, Scotland in the town of Tobermory.
 The distillery, which was formerly known as Ledaig (pronounced Letch-ick), was founded in 1798 and has changed hands several times, having undergone a number of periods of closure.
 The only distillery on Mull, it is currently owned by Burn Stewart Distillers, a subsidiary of Distell Group Limited of South Africa.
 Its main product, Tobermory single malt, is used in the blends Scottish Leader and Black Bottle.
 The distillery also produces a smaller amount of peated whisky, which remains known under the former name, Ledaig.

 History

 The distillery was founded as Ledaig distillery in 1798 by John Sinclair, ten years after the founding of Tobermory by the British Fisheries Society.
 Sinclair had originally arrived in the village as a merchant dealing with soda ash from burning the locally available kelp.
 In April 1797, he applied for 57 acres to the south of the harbor in order to build houses and a distillery.
 Distilling had been banned in the UK since 1795 in order to save grain for the War of the First Coalition with France.
 Although he was originally told to build a brewery instead, he remained with the original plan and additionally built a pier known as "Sinclair's Quay".

 The current buildings were constructed during that first period of occupation, and were licensed in 1823.
 In 1822 it was reported that the distillery produced 6,686 gallons of spirit from 10 November 1820 to 10 November 1821.

 The distillery is said to have ceased production in 1837 and was put up for sale in 1844 by the proprietor, John Sinclair of Lochaline, by Morven.
 Presumably the sale was unsuccessful as he put the distillery up for sale again in 1849. and was still for sale in 1851.

 Dr. Neil M'Nab Campbell acquired the distillery in 1876 and he fitted it out with equipment from James and Thomas Dale engineers of Townsend Foundry.
 In 1879 Campbell appointed John and Alexander Mackill of Glasgow agents and production started again.
 In 1883 they purchased it for the sum of £9,300.
 However, they went bankrupt in 1887 and the distillery was up for sale again and in 1888 it was acquired by John Hopkins & Co of 25 Gordon Street, Glasgow.

 In 1916 it was acquired by Distillers Company.
 There was a drop in the demand for whisky due to ten years of prohibition in the United States. and malting ceased in 1930 and small consignments were shipped periodically.
 The company's best known products at this time were Old Mull and Old Tobermory.
 In 1936 it was sold to John McLean of Edinburgh and all the contents were transferred to the bonded warehouses of the Scottish Malt Distillers’ Company in Campbeltown.